brandonkal/linaria/docs/BUNDLERS_INTEGRATION.md

 });
 ```

 This will extract the CSS from all files into a single `styles.css`.
-Then you can to link to this file in your HTML file manually or use something like [`HTMLWebpackPlugin`](https://github.com/jantimon/html-webpack-plugin).
+Then you can link to this file in your HTML file manually or use something like [`HTMLWebpackPlugin`](https://github.com/jantimon/html-webpack-plugin).

 Linaria integrates with your CSS pipeline, so you can always perform additional operations on the CSS, for example, using [postcss](https://postcss.org/) plugins such as [clean-css](https://github.com/jakubpawlowicz/clean-css) to further minify your CSS.